Ajoy34/ShikkhaBondhu-AI/README.md

 Output will be in the `dist` folder.

+## 🧪 Preview & Feedback (Before Publish)

+Want to review changes and collect feedback before going live?

+- Start local dev and open with `?review=1` (shows a yellow Preview banner)
+- Click "Give Feedback" to save notes locally and "Export" to download JSON
+- Works in local dev and Vercel Preview deployments

+See the full guide: [PREVIEW.md](./PREVIEW.md)

 ## 🌐 Deploy (FREE 24/7 Hosting)

 See **[DEPLOYMENT.md](./DEPLOYMENT.md)** for complete step-by-step guides for: